Cargill/splinter/splinterd/man/splinterd.1.md

   This option overrides the `SPLINTER_STATE_DIR` environment variable, if set.

-`--service-endpoint SERVICE-ENDPOINT`
-: Specifies the endpoint for service-to-daemon communication, using the format `tcp://ip:port`.
-(Default: `tcp://127.0.0.1:8043`.)

 `--storage STORAGE-TYPE`
 : Specifies whether to store circuit state in memory or in a local YAML file.
   *STORAGE-TYPE* can be `memory` or `yaml` (the default).
 For `yaml`, the file